 Ways To Use Baked Bacon In Recipes

-One of the advantages of making bacon in the oven is you can make a big batch, which means you can use it in lots of different ways!
+One of the advantages of baking bacon in the oven is you can make a big batch, which means you can use it in lots of different ways!
 Here are some serving ideas, as well as classic recipes for bacon lovers that can take advantage of your big batch:

 Like this video?
-Subscribe to my YouTube cooking channel for healthy recipes weekly!
-(Click the bell icon to be notified when I post a new video.)
+Subscribe to my YouTube cooking channel for healthy recipes!

 Tap on the times in the instructions below to start a kitchen timer while you cook.